E. J. Bellocq: The Storyville photographs

-Bellocq in literature and film
+In popular culture

 The mystique about Bellocq has inspired several fictional versions of his life, notably Louis Malle's 1978 film Pretty Baby, in which Bellocq was played by Keith Carradine.
 He also appears in Michael Ondaatje's novel Coming Through Slaughter and is a protagonist in Peter Everett's novel Bellocq's Women.
 These works take many liberties with the facts of Bellocq's life.

 The photographs have inspired imaginative literature about the women in them.
 There are several collections of poems, notably Brooke Bergan's Storyville: A Hidden Mirror and Natasha Trethewey's Bellocq's Ophelia.

 The 1974 book Storyville, New Orleans: Being an Authentic, Illustrated Account of the Notorious Red-Light District by Al Rose gives an overview of the history of prostitution in New Orleans with many photographs by Bellocq.

 In 1971, Storyville Portraits won a mention at the Rencontres d'Arles's Book Award, France.

 The 1983 novel Fat Tuesday by R. Wright Campbell features a thinly veiled depiction of Bellocq, a photographer named B.E.
 Locque.